English Notice

 Add your name if you believe native habitat, rural communities, and open desert near Robles Junction should be protected from industrial-scale solar development.

-Two calls to make.
+Call or email.
 Ask them to protect native habitat and keep Robles Junction from becoming an industrial-scale solar field.

 Stay ready for future hearings, agenda updates, and public meetings if a rezoning request is filed.